jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 <a href="/assets/ai_agent/oklo_screenshot.png" target="_blank">
   <img src="/assets/ai_agent/oklo_screenshot.png" />

-Conversation with the agent about the user's specific questions.
-Unlike a chatbot, the agent has concrete data points and lets the user take immediate actions.
+In addition to "Quick Insights," the user can also chat with the agent about specific stock topics.
+Unlike a generic chatbot, the agent has access to the stock's charts and the latest news, so it can provide the user with solid data points for quick decision-making.

 <a href="/assets/ai_agent/T_response1.png" target="_blank">
   <img src="/assets/ai_agent/T_response1.png" />